kampersanda/dyft/README.md

 - `hms1v_index` is an implementation of [HmSearch 1-var (HSV)](https://doi.org/10.1145/2484838.2484842), which is designed for binary sketches.
 - `hms1dv_index` is an implementation of [HmSearch 1-del-var (HSD)](https://doi.org/10.1145/2484838.2484842), which is designed for integer sketches.
-- `gv_index` is an implementation of multi-index hashing for integer sketches, which follows the idea by [Gog and Venturini](https://doi.org/10.1145/2911451.2911523).
+- `gv_index` is an implementation of multi-index hashing for integer sketches, which follows an idea by [Gog and Venturini](https://doi.org/10.1145/2911451.2911523).

 ## Input data format